-- Preheat oven to 400 degrees F (see below for grilling**).
+Preheat oven to 400 degrees F (see below for grilling**).
 Line a baking sheet with a large sheet of parchment paper or heavy-duty aluminum foil.
 Lay salmon on top and drizzle with oil.
 Season with salt and pepper.
-Rub chili powder, smoked paprika and cumin on salmon and slide lime slices halfway underneath the salmon, as pictured.
+Rub chili powder, paprika and cumin on salmon and slide lime slices halfway underneath the salmon

-- In a medium bowl, whisk together soy sauce, lime juice and honey and drizzle evenly over salmon.
+In a medium bowl, whisk together soy sauce, lime juice, sweetener and drizzle evenly over salmon.
 Sprinkle with half of the cilantro, fold parchment paper or foil sides up to prevent juices from leaking through (does not have to cover salmon).
 (Let the salmon marinate for at least 15 minutes if you have time.)

-- Bake in preheated oven for 13-16 minutes (depending on how large your fish is), or until the salmon is flaky to your desired doneness but try not overcook.
-Unwrap the salmon, and turn oven to broil - cooking for an additional 3-5 minutes, or until caramelized and slightly charred.
+Bake for 12-16 minutes (depending on how large your fish is), or until the salmon is flaky to your desired doneness but try not overcook.
+Open the foil and turn oven to broil - cooking for an additional 2-4 minutes, or until caramelized and slightly charred.

-- Cut into sections, discard skin and serve immediately with more chopped parsley, season with more salt (if needed) and a splash of lime juice.
+Cut into sections and discard skin and serve immediately with more chopped parsley, season with more salt (if needed) and a splash of lime juice.

 *can use coconut aminos (for paleo) or gluten free tamari as necessary